numberninecms/numberninecms.github.io/docs/developers/index.md

 ## Get started

-Please see [installation](/developers/installation.md) page for instructions on creating a new project or integrating NumberNine to an existing project.
+Please see [installation](/developers/installation.md) page for instructions on creating a new project.

 ## Why another CMS